jnicho02/skill-sample-nodejs-hello-world/instructions/8-serverless.md

 ### Deployment

-Serverless **will create the skill, the lambda function, and IAM roles for you**.
+Serverless **will create the skill, the Lambda function, and IAM roles for you**.
 The Lambda function will be created in ```us-east-1 (Northern Virginia)``` by default.

 1. Navigate to the project's root directory. you should see a file named 'skill.json' there.
-2. Deploy the skill and the lambda function in one step by running the following command:
+2. Deploy the skill and the Lambda function in one step by running the following command:

 	```bash
 	$ sls deploy